 Image credit: Geoff Webb

 Bau-Xi Gallery was established in 1965 by Bau-Xi Huang in Vancouver to showcase the many Canadian artists in need of gallery representation on the West Coast.
-Bau-Xi is the oldest commercial gallery in Vancouver, Bau-Xi has been a member of the Art Dealers Association of Canada since the early 1970s and is a founding member of the South Granville Gallery Association.
-Today the gallery operates in a purpose built, light-filled building on Vancouver’s exclusive Granville Street.
+It is the oldest commercial gallery in Vancouver.
+The gallery has been a member of the Art Dealers Association of Canada since the early 1970s and is a founding member of the South Granville Gallery Association.
+Today Bau-Xi operates in a purpose built, light-filled building on Vancouver’s exclusive Granville Street.

 Early on, Bau-Xi Huang recognized the need to bring his artists to a larger market and to national attention.
 In 1976 Bau-Xi Gallery expanded its reach, opening a location in Toronto allowing for national representation for his artists in two of Canada’s largest cities.
 Bau-Xi Toronto is located directly across the street from the Art Gallery of Ontario.
 Dundas Street West has become an art hub in Toronto, housing some of the cities leading art galleries.
 For more than forty years the gallery has operated in both Toronto and Vancouver, presenting artists from across Canada through thousands of solo and group exhibitions.